javalent/admonitions/README.md

 ## Non-code block Admonitions

+> :heavy_exclamation_mark: This syntax will be removed in a future version!
+>
+> It is no longer possible to enable this syntax.
+Legacy support will continue until version **7.0.0**.

 Please note: An additional non-code block syntax can be seen in the [Microsoft Document Syntax](#microsoft-document-syntax) section.

 As of version 6.0.0, there is a new setting: Enable Non-codeblock Admonitions.